 Instructions

-• Rinse the cauliflower, then dry well with a kitchen towel.
+• Rinse the cauliflower, then dry well with a kitchen towel or paper towel.

 • Cut the stem off the cauliflower, then cut the florets away from the stem.
 I personally discard the stem, as I find it to be unpleasantly tough, though it is edible.